masterpointio/github-action-opa-rego-test/README.md

 This is assuming you have `npm` and `node` installed already.
 Note: You will have to manually provide the required inputs since this is directly executing the TypeScript code.

 ## 📦 Releases / Packaging for Distribution
-We use [@vercel/ncc](https://github.com/vercel/ncc) to easily compile this TypeScript Node.js module into a single file together with all its dependencies, gcc-style, to package it up for use and distribute.
+This Action executes the source from the `/dist` directory.
+It is generated using [@vercel/ncc](https://github.com/vercel/ncc) to easily compile the TypeScript module into a single file together with all its dependencies, gcc-style, to package it up for use and distribute.

 To use, simply run the command (see the source in `package.json`):
 ```bash